-Betaflight OSD (on screen display) is an integrated component/feature in Betaflight flight controllers that shows important flight data on your FPV feed, such as battery voltage, current draw and much more.
+Betaflight OSD is an integrated component and feature in Betaflight flight controllers.
+It overlays important flight data on your FPV video feed, such as battery voltage, current draw and much more.

-You can even use it as a menu to change your quad’s PID, rates, filters and other settings.
+You can even use it as a menu to change your quad’s PID, rates, filters, VTX channel and many other settings.
 This article will go into what Betaflight OSD can do, and how to setup it up.

 Setup Betaflight OSD

-Then go to the OSD Tab where you can configure the OSD settings.
+Then click on the OSD tab on the left hand menu, where you can configure OSD settings.

-The OSD interface cannot be simpler, turn on/off the flight data you want to display on the screen.
+On the left, you have OSD elements, simply turn on/off the flight data you want to display on the screen.

 Let’s walk though the Betaflight OSD menu